aevans27/rails-engine/README.md

-# README
+# Rail-Engine

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This Ruby/Rails application is used to create and test a internal api and run the tests against a suite in Postman

+Overview:

-* Ruby version
+* Ruby version - 3.2.2

-* System dependencies
+* Rails version - 7.0.8

-* Configuration
+* Configuration - Just clone, open terminal $install, then update

-* Database creation
+* Database creation - Part of the project

-* Database initialization
+* Database initialization - Run rake db:{drop,create,migrate,seed}

-* How to run the test suite
+* Tests - Run rspec to run the tests.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...